OCPA 2019 Convention

 "Navigating the Stormy Waters of Complex Trauma Treatment"

 Dr. Teri Pokrajac is a licensed Clinical Psychologist with specialized training and experience in the assessment and treatment of trauma-related conditions.

 Dr. Pokrajac has extensive experience evaluating PTSD, Sexual Trauma (ie. CSA, incest, clergy abuse) and other forms of trauma for civil and criminal cases involving trauma related questions.
 Dr. Pokrajac is a qualified court-appointed child custody evaluator for the state of California, and provides forensic assessment and expert witness services for trauma-related issues.

 Complex trauma stemming from repetitive childhood abuse and other traumas impacts one’s neurobiology, bringing heightened reactivity, anxiety, mood dysregulation, somatic reactions, and dissociation.
 Ongoing trauma taxes a developing child’s resources, creating a tendency toward overreaction or under-reaction.
 This presentation will incorporate the use of mindfulness, DBT, behavioral interventions, and creative approaches, with the goal of better stabilizing your client while progressing in processing traumatic experiences.

 4:30 pm - 5:00 pm - Poster Presentation

 The poster presentation is an opportunity for doctoral students to display their research projects such as dissertations.
 The students will present their studies as posters in the exhibitor room during the convention.

-CE Status: Under review with CPA for 6 hours CE credits
+CE Status: Approved for 6 hours CE credits

 CPA is co-sponsoring with the Orange County Psychological Association.
 The California Psychological Association (CPA) is approved by the American Psychological Association to sponsor continuing education for psychologists and recognized by the BBS to offer CE credit for its licensees.
 CPA maintains responsibility for this program and its content